-For this reason, rebuke them severely (ULT)
+For this reason, rebuke them severely (ULT) so correct them forcefully (UST)

-"For that reason, you must use strong language that the Cretans will understand when you correct them"
+Alternate translation: "For that reason, you must use strong language that the Cretans will understand when you correct them"

-For this reason (ULT)
+For this reason (ULT) so (UST)

 The connecting words For this reason introduce a reason-result relationship.
 The reason is that what the Cretan prophet said about his people is true (they are liars, evil, and lazy), and the result is that Titus should rebuke them severely.
-(See: Connect - Reason-and-Result Relationship )
+(See: Connect - Reason-and-Result Relationship)